MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-mass-deployment.md

 ## Delimiters for mass deployment

 The following table shows the delimiters that can currently be used in execution commands for mass deployment.
-These delimiters apply to the July 2017 version with Application update 3 or later.

 | Delimiter                 | Description |
 |---------------------------|-------------|